-First Timothy 1:5: “The goal of our instruction is love.”
+First Timothy 1:5 says, “The goal of our instruction is love.”
 Now where does it come from?
 “From a pure heart, a good conscience, and sincere faith.”
 Love comes from sincere faith.
-Hebrews 11:8: “By faith Abraham obeyed God.”
+Hebrews 11:8 says, “By faith Abraham obeyed God.”
 Obedience comes from faith.

-One more text on this point, and this one is the most important for me because it is paradigm changing for covenant theologians, and I was one for a long time.
-Still am in some ways, but not the way that satisfies real doctrinaire covenant theologians because now my understanding of the law has been radically changed by Romans 9:31–32:
+One more text on this point and this one is the most important for me because it is paradigm-changing for covenant theologians, and I was one for a long time.
+I still am in some ways, but not the way that satisfies real doctrinaire covenant theologians because now my understanding of the law has been radically changed by Romans 9:31–32: